John of Bohemia: Death

-According to the Cronica ecclesiae Pragensis Benesii Krabice de Weitmile, when told by his aides that the battle against the English at Crécy was lost and he should flee to save his own life, John the Blind replied: "Absit, ut rex Boemie fugeret, sed illuc me ducite, ubi maior strepitus certaminis vigeret, Dominus sit nobiscum, nil timeamus, tantum filium meum diligenter custodite. ("Far be it that the King of Bohemia should run away.
-Instead, take me to the place where the noise of the battle is the loudest.
-The Lord will be with us.
-Nothing to fear.
-Just take good care of my son.")
+According to the Cronica ecclesiae Pragensis Benesii Krabice de Weitmile, when told by his aides that the battle was lost and he should flee to save his own life, John replied: "Absit, ut rex Boemie fugeret, sed illuc me ducite, ubi maior strepitus certaminis vigeret, Dominus sit nobiscum, nil timeamus, tantum filium meum diligenter custodite. ("Far be it from you that the king of Bohemia should flee, but lead me there, where the greatest noise of the struggle prevails.
+The Lord be with us, let us fear nothing, only guard my son diligently.")

 John was succeeded as King of Bohemia by his eldest son, Charles.
 In Luxembourg, he was succeeded by Wenceslaus, his son by his second wife.